 Paddling further north on the east side of the lake – up from site #219 with the large woodland caribou/moose image that Part One ended with – we came across this section of rock face, what we thought was Dewdney’s site #221 –

-Also, as the above image makes clear, there are many sections of the lake that do not have sheer vertical rock face!
-However, with your tent up and your small camp fire having boiled the water for your cup of filtered coffee, here is what you get to contemplate as you lean back on your camp chair at this campsite –
+Also, as the above image makes clear, many sections of the lake do not have sheer vertical rock face!
+However, with your tent up and your small campfire having boiled the water for your cup of filtered coffee, here is what you get to contemplate as you lean back on your camp chair at this campsite –

 Now that we are back in the city, I am left asking myself the question – Why didn’t we spend another night on Cliff Lake?
 We could have moved down from our other campsite to this one and revelled for another night in the privilege of just being there, two of maybe ten visitors the lake will see in a given year!
 Looking at the cliffs in the above image, it is clear that a brief scramble from the south end and we would have been on top looking back at the campsite and at each other and saying for the umpteenth time that day – Wow!
 A missed opportunity – and yet another reminder for us to slow down just a little!

 There were still more pictographs to be discovered.
 Dewdney had taken the time to sketch the following panels: